Lindenwood University: Regional centers

-Lindenwood University-Belleville
+Lindenwood University – Belleville

-In 2008, Lindenwood University announced plans to expand facilities at Lindenwood University-Belleville and increased academic programs from an adult continuing education structure to offer traditional daytime semester-based programs.
-Starting in the fall of 2009, LU-Belleville began offering courses in business administration, communications, criminal justice, and health management.
+In 2008, Lindenwood University announced plans to expand facilities at Lindenwood University – Belleville and increased academic programs from an adult continuing education structure to offer traditional daytime semester-based programs.
+Starting in the fall of 2009, LU–Belleville began offering courses in business administration, communications, criminal justice, and health management.
 The Lindenwood University at Belleville sports teams were known the "Lynx" and competed in the National Association of Intercollegiate Athletics (NAIA) and its American Midwest Conference (AMC) until 2020.
 Previously, programs were only offered for junior- and senior-level students during the first semester of traditional daytime classes.
 These programs have now been extended to underclassman.
 Lindenwood expected to enroll 2,000 daytime students at the Belleville campus within the next 5 to 10 years of expanding it to a residential campus.
-In November 2011, Lindenwood University-Belleville completed the transition from satellite campus of Lindenwood University to a full-fledged, stand-alone college.
-Lindenwood University-Belleville was considered to be sister school of Lindenwood University in St. Charles, and while the two schools share a name and governing board, the Belleville campus was no longer under direct operation of the St. Charles campus.
+In November 2011, Lindenwood University–Belleville completed the transition from satellite campus of Lindenwood University to a full-fledged, stand-alone college.
+Lindenwood University–Belleville was considered to be sister school of Lindenwood University in St. Charles, and while the two schools share a name and governing board, the Belleville campus was no longer under direct operation of the St. Charles campus.

-On August 1, 2015, Dr. Brett Barger began serving as interim president of the Belleville campus.
+On August 1, 2015, Brett Barger began serving as interim president of the Belleville campus.
 The interim title was removed and Barger was appointed president of the Lindenwood University Belleville campus in October 2015.
 Barger is a longtime member of the Lindenwood family, having first arrived at the St. Charles campus as a student in 1990.
 He was hired in 1994 and has three Lindenwood degrees – EdD, MBA, and BA.
 He previously served as the associate vice president for operations and finance.
-Barger replaced Dr. Jerry Bladdick, who left Lindenwood for a new position in Florida.
+Barger replaced Jerry Bladdick, who left Lindenwood for a new position in Florida.

-In 2019, citing "ongoing financial and enrollment challenges", the Lindenwood University Board of Trustees announced that LU-Belleville will cease to offer traditional semester-based undergraduate programs after the 2019–20 academic year.
+In 2019, citing "ongoing financial and enrollment challenges", the Lindenwood University Board of Trustees announced that LU–Belleville will cease to offer traditional semester-based undergraduate programs after the 2019–20 academic year.
 Students enrolled at the Belleville campus will be allowed to transfer to the St. Charles campus, who promised to honor all financial aid guarantees.
 The decision will revert the Belleville location back to an extension site for evening programs.